Ivy Clarice Estoesta

 Washington, DC 20005

-Before joining the firm, Ivy attended Wake Forest University (Winston-Salem, NC) as a Joseph G. Gordon Scholar, where she graduated with a B.A. in art history with honors and a minor in chemistry.
+Ivy credits her commitment to diversity and inclusion, pro bono service, and mentorship to the motto of her alma mater (Pro Humanitate (For Humanity): Wake Forest University.
+There, she attended as a Joseph G. Gordon Scholar, and graduated with a B.A. in art history with honors and a minor in chemistry.
 While in Winston-Salem, Ivy had the unique opportunity to work on research for the treatment of cancer and neurological diseases through the Wake Forest University Chemistry Department and the Wake Forest University Medical School Neuroscience Department, respectively.
 Ivy earned her J.D. from the University of Maryland Francis King Carey School of Law.